The Skiing 77%

 Best value can be found in the Jaillet area

 One of the best areas for both quality and value is the Jaillet sector.
 Elizabeth Cahir of Megeve specialists Stanford Skiing, reports, “Jaillet actually has plenty of good value restaurants as it tends to be less skied.
-Our favorite here is the Auberge du Christomet (+33 450 21 11 34) which has gourmet food but at reasonable prices and with great views of Mont Blanc.”
+One of our favourites here is the rustic Bonjournal (+33 450 55 80 41), which has super views, reasonably priced food, and is on the way from Christomet to La Giettaz.”

 In the main Mont d’Arbois ski area, award-winning Les Mandarines (+33 450 21 31 27) is the oldest high-altitude restaurant in France, and has a ski valet and an open fire.
 Meanwhile, Rothschild-owned L’Ideal 1850 is one of the places to be seen on the mountain.
 “It used to be very expensive and pretentious – but is less so now and the food is excellent,” says Cahir.
 She prefers Le Gouet (+33 450 93 20 97) in this sector.
 “It’s a long-standing favourite,” she says, “and has been run by the same family forever.
 You have to make an effort to get there but it’s charming, has wood-burning stoves and is reasonably priced.
 To be honest we don’t want too many people to find it!”
 Sorry, too late….